Navigation

 • Find a way to track your progress – this can help you to stay on track and to motivate you when cravings strike.

-Where can you go for support with stopping smoking?
+Where can I get more support and advice on stopping smoking?

-• Consider seeing either a GP or a pharmacist.
-They can give you up to date, expert advice and support.
-They can also connect you with your local stop smoking service which can support you throughout your journey.
+Consider visiting your GP or a pharmacist.
+They can give you up to date expert advice and support.
+They can also connect you with your local stop smoking service, where available, which can support you throughout your journey.

-• There’s lots of great content freely available on the Bupa.co.uk website too.
-There are top tips, articles written by our experts as well as real life stories from smokers sharing their own quitting journeys.
+There’s lots of great content freely available on the Bupa.co.uk website too.
+There are articles written by our experts as well as real life stories from smokers sharing their own quitting journeys.

 Julia Ebbens